alexshtf/torchcurves/readme.md

 pip install torchcurves
 ```

+# Use cases
+There are examples in the `example` directory showing how to build models using this library.
+Here we show some
+simple code snippets to appreciate the library.

-# Use case 1 - continuous embeddings
+## Use case 1 - continuous embeddings
 ```python
 import torchcurves as tc
 from torch import nn